Negotiation Idioms

 - to talk about the important facts and details of something

-The number of questions seemed endless and we were unable to cover much ground during the meeting.
+The questions were endless and we were unable to cover much ground during the meeting.

 cut a deal

-- to make an agreement, to make a deal/arrangement
+- to make an agreement, to make a deal or arrangement

 We cut a deal and left the meeting in a positive mood.